masteredward/xavier-system/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/masteredward/xavier-system/master/img/professor_xavier.jpg" alt="logo" class="responsive" style="width: 50%; height: auto"></p>

-The Xavier System is a remote containerized development environment, which uses [Visual Studio Code](https://code.visualstudio.com), the [Remote - SSH](https://code.visualstudio.com/docs/remote/ssh) extension and an [AWS EC2](https://aws.amazon.com/aws/ec2) instance as backend.
+The **Xavier System** is a remote containerized development environment, which uses [Visual Studio Code](https://code.visualstudio.com), the [Remote - SSH](https://code.visualstudio.com/docs/remote/ssh) extension and an [AWS EC2](https://aws.amazon.com/aws/ec2) instance as backend.
 This project is sourced from the original [Xavier](https://github.com/masteredward/xavier) and the [aws-admin](https://github.com/masteredward/aws-admin) projects, now deprecated in favor of the **Xavier System**.

 ## Introduction

-By taking advantage of Visual Studio Code features like SSH Agent forwarding and Environment Variable Inheritance, the Xavier System allows the user to enjoy a fully dynamic remote development enviromnent with the same benefits and ease of use as developing locally.
+By taking advantage of **Visual Studio Code** features like *SSH Agent forwarding* and *Environment Variable Inheritance*, the **Xavier System** allows the user to enjoy a *fully dynamic* remote development environment with the *same benefits and ease of use* as developing locally.

-The Xavier System is a "micro framework", which allows the user to manage a dynamic containerized environment to accomodate multiple projects in the same instance.
+The **Xavier System** is a "micro framework", which allows the user to manage a dynamic containerized environment to accomodate multiple projects in the same instance.
 The `xv` utility can mutate the whole development environment with a single command, using [Docker](https://www.docker.com) to build and deploy containers.

-Using Xavier System, the user can keep it's PC clean from resource demainding systems like Docker Desktop, Virtual Machines or WSL systems.
-All that the user needs, is Visual Studio Code, the [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) utility, some custom shell functions and a [Nerd Font](https://github.com/ryanoasis/nerd-fonts) for the [Oh My ZSH](https://ohmyz.sh/) framework.
+Using **Xavier System**, the user can keep it's PC clean from resource demainding systems like *Docker Desktop, Virtual Machines or WSL systems*.
+All that the user needs, is **Visual Studio Code**, the [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) utility, some custom shell functions and a [Nerd Font](https://github.com/ryanoasis/nerd-fonts) for the [Oh My ZSH](https://ohmyz.sh/) framework.

 ## Main Concepts

 The **Xavier System** uses the concept of "System Overlay".
-The "xv-container", in Xavier System's terminology, assumes the OS role.
+The "xv-container", in **Xavier System's** terminology, assumes the OS role.
 This is the core principle of the **Xavier System**. *Only a single container can assume the OS role at time*.
 If the user needs to change the running container, the `xv` tool will replace the running container with a new image.
 This way, there is always a single SSH server container running in the instance.
 This helps the user to save memory ans keep the system organized.
 The running container always assumes the name of `xv-container`.

 The `xv` tool is the brain tool of the **Xavier System**.
 It builds and deploys the `xv-container` using the user's custom configuration in the `xv.yaml` file to setup container mounts, enviroments, ports and image building, similar to a [Docker Compose](https://docs.docker.com/compose) file.
 The advantage of `xv.yaml` is the shared configuration, with allows the user to set common mounts, environments or ports to all `xv-containers`.